 28 With thanksgiving and compassion, we remember in our prayers the many workers who harvest crops and glean fields during the fall so that others will not go hungry.

-29 As we talk, listen and act about the reality of racism within us and around us, we ask God to in instill us honesty, forgiveness and a dedication to the work of reconciliation that does not come easy.
+29 As we talk, listen and act about the reality of racism within us and around us, we ask God to instill in us honesty, forgiveness and a dedication to the work of reconciliation that does not come easily.

-30 In our sighs, crying, search for words and silent prayers we trust that God hears us and understands – and answers.
+30 In our sighs, crying, search for words and silent prayers, we trust that God hears us and understands – and answers.